 Carnival Sunshine cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9070058, owned by Carnival Cruise Lines.
-Among the unfortunate events at sea are fires, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), machinery malfunctions.
+Among the unfortunate events at sea are fires, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), listing, machinery malfunctions.

 Here you can also track MS Carnival Sunshine position at sea.using the AIS live ships tracker of VesselFinder.
 The 102,850-ton 3000-passenger Carnival cruise ship Sunshine (2013) was built as “Carnival Destiny” (1995, redesigned and refitted in 2013) by the Fincantieri shipbuilding company in Italy.

 Carnival Sunshine accidents & incidents

 At the Carnival Sunshine CruiseMinus page you will find a complete list of this Carnival ship’s major accidents and cruise incidents, including when operating as “Carnival Destiny”).
 Reports are made by our own staff using official data from major online news media sources, Wikipedia and USCG (Coast Guard) reports.

 Here we also post updates on Carnival Sunshine cruise law news.
 They are related to recent crimes being investigated.
 Among those could be arrests, filed lawsuits, charges and fines, grievances, settled /withdrawn legal actions, lost cases, etc.

 You can add more details or submit your own Carnival Sunshine ship incidents (negative cruise experience reports) via the Cruise Minus “contact us” form.